Jackanxiao/vehicle-detector/README.md

 The solution implements a variant of the 2005 Dalal & Triggs paper [***Histogram of Oriented Gradients for Human Detection***](http://lear.inrialpes.fr/people/triggs/pubs/Dalal-cvpr05.pdf).
 The pipeline has two stages:

-* ####(1) Training the classifier
+#### (1) Training the classifier
 (Images of) vehicles (or any other objects) are identified by their frequency signatures of various features - the main one being _oriented gradients_ : Gradients of pixel values are taken and binned across an orientation angle range.
 The magnitude and orientation of the gradients determine the values of each bin, and the subsequent frequency signature.
 Based on HOG and other frequency-signature features, we train our binary classifier.
 I’ve used Linear SVM, as Dalal & Triggs have (refer to the paper for an explanation why Linear SVM is an excellent fit for HOG data), but feel free to substitute other classifiers.

-(2) #### Detecting objects
+#### (2) Detecting objects
 From an input dashboard-camera video stream, the pipeline extracts frames or images, and runs windows or portions of these images through the classifier to identify vehicles.
 A bounding box is drawn around them, and finally written to an output video.

 **Tech stack:** Python 3, OpenCV, scikit-learn

 ### Getting started
-The data input is project_video.mp4, which is a dashboard-cam video from a car.
-Use your own video if you have one.
+The data input provided is project_video.mp4, which is a dashboard-cam video from a car, or you can use your own video file.
 Instructions and code for processing the video through the pipeline are given in the notebook.
 Training the binary classifier requires a set of images of [vehicles](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) vs [non-vehicles](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) (or chosen_object vs non-chosen_object).
 The data is a culled version from the GTI and KITTI image sets.
 The rest of this README provides a summary of the pipeline:

 #### Other notes
-* The classifier could benefit from a larger dataset - it currently has an accuracy of 0.9887, and the model skews towards false positives.
+* Udacity recently released a [larger dataset](https://github.com/udacity/self-driving-car/tree/master/annotations).

+* The model has a tendency to skew towards false positives, so I’ve implemented a voting paradigm for each detection.
+Depending on your application, you may choose to fine-tune this.

 * The initial tests post-classifier training uses a fixed-window search of (64,64) with a 50% overlap in each dimension.